Carrossel

-Carrossel (Carousel) is a Brazilian children's telenovela created by Íris Abravanel and written by Abel Santa Cruz.
-The TV show originally aired on SBT from 21 May 2012 to 26 July 2013.
-It is a Brazilian remake of the Mexican telenovela Carrusel (which in turn had been inspired by the Argentinean telenovela Jacinta Pichimahuida, la Maestra que no se Olvida).
-The Telenovela was particularly successful with children and led to several spin-offs including a cartoon series and television sitcom.
+Carrossel (Carousel) is a Brazilian children's telenovela created by Íris Abravanel as a Brazilian remake of the Mexican telenovela Carrusel — itself inspired by the Argentinean telenovela Jacinta Pichimahuida, la Maestra que no se Olvida, written by Abel Santa Cruz.
+Originally broadcast on SBT from 21 May 2012 to 26 July 2013, it was particularly successful with children and led to several spin-offs including a cartoon series and television sitcom.

 Films based on the novela were released, on 23 July 2015, Carrossel: O Filme, and a sequel called Carrossel 2: O Sumiço de Maria Joaquina, on 7 July 2016.

 Plot

 Helena Fernandes is a young and beautiful teacher starting her career.
 Her first job is at the Escola Mundial (World School), teaching the principles of life to a third-grade class.
 Her warm and kindly nature wins the love of her students, all of whom have different personalities.
 At school, Helena has the support of employees Graça and Firmino, who love the students.
 But she has to endure the rules and requirements of Olívia, the director of the institution, and the envy of Suzana, a teacher who comes in to replace her for a period.

 Outside of school, the children form a club led by Daniel called "Patrulha Salvadora" (Saving Patrol).
 They gather in an abandoned house and help children who are not enrolled at Escola Mundial.
 These include: Tom, a wheelchair-using boy who lives with his mother Glória, a teacher; Clementina, a girl who is trapped inside her own house; and Abelardo Cruz, a mischievous boy who lives with his grandfather, who is in turn fighting with his father.

 The action takes place in Escola Mundial, which is coordinated and organized by severe Director Olívia.
 The Portuguese Firmino Gonçalves and flustered Graça are responsible for cleaning and guarding the school.
 Several students also have special circumstances: Mário Ayala is embittered by the death of his mother, his father's absence, and his rude stepmother; Cirilo suffers from the bias of Maria Joaquina; Jaime has low grades; Marcelina puts up with the antics of her brother Paulo; and Carmen fights with her parents.